jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
-  <p>If our whole fork is worthless, why are we doing this?</p>
+  <p>If our whole fork has no value, why are we doing this?</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
-  <p>Only the wrapped tokens are worthless.
-The ones locked in the bridge.
+  <p>Not all the tokens on our fork are worthless.
+It's only the wrapped ones - The tokens locked in the bridge.
 The bridged tokens live on Ethereum, and so they have no value if you can’t redeem them on the L1.
+Those tokens will only have value on the bridge fork.
 Everything else...
 Our native token, our NFTs, our ERC20 tokens...
-Those tokens live on our chain.</p>
+Those tokens live on our chain.
+They will only have value on our fork.</p>
 </div>

 <div class="dialogue right">